ON-LINE PEER SUPPORT

 If a Director, or Moderator, requests an issue to be dropped, a Member must comply immediately.
 The thread may be locked and should anyone choose to open another thread to continue the disagreement, then the Member in question may be suspended indefinitely.
 Such circumstances should be dealt with by the Director in private via email.
-Anyone rehashing a dead issue will be taking a break.

 Discipline for Violations

 Severe or excessive violations of these Terms and Conditions of Use may result in your immediate suspension without notice.
-However, under ordinary circumstances, if a Member violates any of these Terms and Conditions of Use in any way, the following may result:
+However, under ordinary circumstances, if a Member violates any of these Terms and Conditions of Use in any way, the following will result:

-- A second violation may result in a second warning and a one-month suspension by the Director.
+- A second violation will result in a second warning and a one-month suspension by the Director.
 Following this, it is your responsibility to contact the Director to have your access reinstated.
 A contract may be drawn up between yourself and the Director in order for you to continue to participate

 The Board of Directors